Gagik Siravyan: Quotes About Gagik Siravyan

 "For Gagik Siravyan, as was the case for many in his generation, Shorzha played a defining for shaping his artistic path.
 It is no longer considered a mere geographical site; it is rather an environment that shapes artistic viewpoint, where the creative "self" is in constant renewal thanks to the confrontation with the continuously transforming nature.
 Gagik experienced his father's – Henrik Siravyan's pantheistic art firsthand and started using elements of nature to depict his own allegorical landscapes already in his earlier works of art.
 Shorzha, a unique combination of natural elements, is a recurring theme in his autobiographic images.
-The rocks, mountainous skies, shining water and running dachshunds are all statements of the surrealism that Gagik consistent lypursues through his expressions.
+The rocks, mountainous skies, shining water and running dachshunds are all statements of the surrealism that Gagik consistently pursues through his expressions.

 The series of paintings "My Tress" are the artist's current renderings of the aforesaid tendencies.
 The only difference is that the tree serves as a medium, a key, a transition link to new creations.
 In Mondrian's case, the tree is a key defining the imagery limits of intersection of force, color and line.
 While Gagik's earlier works present trees within their own meaning or imagery domain, in the later works his trees – unlike Mondrian's impersonalized trees – become multi-layer ideological and visual entities.

 The artist's desire to turn the tree base into winding bodies presents a visual dilemma for the viewer.
 The series, therefore, demonstrate the complexity of intentions and challenges the artist pursues.
 With time the artist's works become more and more refined and defined through a distinct creative experience".